mlr7/Quantum-Generative-Adversarial-Networks-Part-1/README.md

 discriminator, which is challenged to ascertain whether the quantum state presented to it is derived from a genuine quantum data source, R, or produced by a quantum generator, symbolized as G(|z>), that utilizes a quantum noise vector |z>.
 The outcome of the discriminator's evaluation is expressed as a quantum state, either |Real> for authentic sources or |Fake> for generated ones.
-Image reprodcued from Dallaire-Demers, Pierre-Luc, and Nathan Killoran.
+Image adapted from Dallaire-Demers, Pierre-Luc, and Nathan Killoran.
 "Quantum generative adversarial networks."
 Physical Review A 98, no. 1 (2018): 012324.

 ## Background and Context